 “Aaron!” she exclaimed.
 Claire eyed the box.
 “What’s that?”

 “Congratulations,” he said, handing her the box.
 “Your article is going to kill.”

 “I suppose,” said Claire with an air of false shyness.

 “Read the card,” he said, gesturing to the gift-wrapped box.
 “I hope it’s not too cheesy.”

 She took the box from him and peeled the card away.
-“To Claire, for all the years I’ve had the pleasure of working for you, you are one person who deserves every bit of happiness that comes your way,” Claire read aloud, blushing slightly.
+“To Claire, for all the years I’ve worked for you, you are one person who deserves every bit of happiness that comes your way,” Claire read aloud, blushing slightly.
 “Thank you, Aaron.
 I appreciate this.”

 Aaron grinned, reading the title over her shoulder.
 “So you named it Requiem for a Fallout Shelter?
 That’s got a nice ring to it.”